Carers Trust Scotland

 An unpaid carer is anyone who cares, unpaid, for a friend or family member due to illness, disability, a mental health problem or an addiction.
 There are an estimated 800,000 unpaid carers in Scotland, including 30,000 young carers under the age of 18.
 The value of the care they provide is £15.9 billion per year.
 Three in five of us will become carers at some stage in our lives, and one in ten of us is already in a caring role.
 Yet often carers cannot access the support they need.

-The Foundation has pledged to raise £20,000 for Carers Trust Scotland. £15,000 will pay for 15 scholarships at the Education Academy, providing young carers with some extra help and support to offset the school time they miss owing to their caring responsibilities.
+The Foundation donated £20,000 to Carers Trust Scotland, with £15,000 paying for 15 scholarships at the Education Academy, providing young carers with some extra help and support to offset the school time they miss owing to their caring responsibilities.

-The Young Carers Scholarship is the first programme of its kind in Scotland and will include tuition, wellbeing support and mentoring opportunities to help participants thrive in their studies and beyond.
+The Young Carers Scholarships were the first of their kind in Scotland and included tuition, wellbeing support and mentoring opportunities to help participants thrive in their studies and beyond.

 The Festival is Carers Trust Scotland’s flagship annual event, bringing together hundreds of young carers from across Scotland for three days of fun, respite and connection.

-The Foundation also aims to increase awareness of caring roles, highlighting carers’ stories and the challenges they face as well as signposting carers to support services.
+The Foundation has worked throughout the season to increase awareness of caring roles, highlighting carers’ stories and the challenges they face, as well as signposting carers to support services.

-Becky Duff, Director For Scotland, Carers Trust, added:
+Becky Duff, Director For Scotland, Carers Trust, commented:

-“The partnership provides a brilliant opportunity to raise awareness of unpaid carers and the incredible services that support them locally.
+“The partnership has provided a brilliant opportunity to raise awareness of unpaid carers and the incredible services that support them locally.
 We also know how important a break from caring is, and a day at the football can be just that.
-We hope this partnership will start conversations about caring, and that more unpaid carers can get the support they need and are entitled to, to live fulfilling lives alongside their caring roles.”
+This partnership has encouraged important conversations about caring, helping to ensure that more unpaid carers can get the support they need and are entitled to, to live fulfilling lives alongside their caring roles.”

-Connal Cochrane, Chief Executive, Rangers Charity Foundation commented:
+Connal Cochrane, Chief Executive at the Foundation commented:

 “A huge part of our own work in the community is based around educational opportunities and pathways towards employment for young people.
 We believe in their potential and want to ensure that young people with caring responsibilities can still achieve their goals in terms of their education and, of course, their longer-term futures.